nairadithya/dotfiles/README.md

 # I title this setup - Catpuccin Overdose.
 You, dear reader, will not find difficulty in agreeing with this.

-I am currently running Fedora SilverBlue with Hyprland on a Lenovo Yoga Slim 7i Pro.
-Feel free to clone this repo and modify as needed.

 The earlier version of this setup was a largely gruvbox-focused setup.
 That's until I realized just how beautiful catpuccin looks...
 I think I went too far.

+I am currently running Fedora SilverBlue with Hyprland on a Lenovo Yoga Slim 7i Pro.
+It is quite an annoying distribution, insofar as it doesn't me catppuccinificate my SDDM.(For those unaware, Fedora SilverBlue has a read-only root filesystem.)

+Feel free to clone this repo and modify as needed.

 Ah well here's the list of apps being used.